Quentin Dupieux: Breakthrough and international success

+Return to France

+After the release of Reality, Dupieux returned to France, where he would resume making French-language films.
+He noted that his American period was "like a stylistic exercise, about satisfying a fantasy." and that "I needed to come back to the country and the language I understand.".

-In 2018, his first film shot in France, Keep an Eye Out! (original title: Au poste!), starring Benoît Poelvoorde and Grégoire Ludig, released in theaters.
+In 2018, he released his first film shot in France, Keep an Eye Out! (original title: Au poste!), starring Benoît Poelvoorde and Grégoire Ludig, released in theaters.
 The film's story involves a commissaire de police (Poelvoorde) and a suspect (Ludig) in an interrogation room.
 For this film, Dupieux was indirectly inspired by the film Le Magnifique, starring Jean-Paul Belmondo, and some press reviews have compared the film to Buffet froid by Bertrand Blier.

 In 2019, Dupieux returned with Deerskin (original title: Le daim), starring Jean Dujardin and Adèle Haenel.
 The film was presented as opening film at the Directors' Fortnight at the 2019 Cannes Film Festival.

 His film Mandibles (original title: Mandibules), starring David Marsais and Grégoire Ludig, the two members of the duo Palmashow, released on 19 May 2021 in French theaters.
 It was screened out of competition at the 77th Venice International Film Festival on 5 September 2020.
 Following the critical success of the film at the Venice International Film Festival, Magnolia Pictures acquired distribution rights for the United States.

-His next film, entitled Incroyable mais vrai, starring Alain Chabat and Anaïs Demoustier, who respectively played in his previous films Reality and Au poste!, will be released in 2022.
-The cast is also composed of Léa Drucker and Benoît Magimel.
+In 2022, he released two films.
+The first, Incredible but True (original title: Incroyable mais vrai), was released in June 2022 in French theaters and starred Alain Chabat and Anaïs Demoustier, who respectively played in his previous films Reality and Au poste!.
+The second, Smoking Causes Coughing (original title: Fumer fait tousser), was released in November 2022 in French theaters and also featured Chabat and Demoustier as actors.